CueCrux

 My role is not to sell answers, but to ensure the system behaves responsibly as it scales.

-As Principal Steward, I sit above day-to-day execution and below blind automation.
-I don’t decide what answers people should believe.
-I’m responsible for how those answers are produced, how they’re presented, and how they age over time.
+As Operator In Trust, I sit above day-to-day execution and below blind automation.
+I don't decide what answers people should believe.
+I'm responsible for how those answers are produced, how they're presented, and how they age over time.

 That includes how confidence is signalled, how uncertainty is handled, and how failure modes are made visible before they become costly.